-keytool -export -file broker.export -alias broker-localhost -keystore broker.ks -storepass password keytool -printcert -file broker.export
+keytool -export -file broker.export -alias broker-localhost -keystore broker.ks -storepass password

 After running this command, the exported certificate is in the file, broker.export.

 2. Print out the contents of the exported certificate.
 For example, to print out the contents of broker.export, enter the following command: